Page cover

 • Vowels are based on a vowel system attuned to my personal vowel model hypotheses.

-• Can probably support a range of other scripts, but is not tailored for them.
+• Can probably support a range of other scripts, but is not tailored for them as of yet.

 • Can be used to type English, but it's only functional as a cypher, because the Abjoid glyphs represent mouth positions and relative phonemes, whereas Latinate glyphs in English represent a complex (and oft broken) array of sounds and phonetic mutations.